APLunch/RSP-FinalProject-UR5-Gazebo/README.md

 Note that this is a *fire-and-forget* function and it only proceed with the attempt, and the result of the planning or the execution is not guaranteed.

 ### Step 7 (Optional) Play with other Add-on features
-The above steps only covered the setup for the simulation.
+The above steps concluded the setup for the simulation project.
 On the other hand, we have been working on some features that involves AI and Computer Vision.
 #### GPT-Integrated Control
 The GPT-Integrated Control allows the user to chat with chatGPT and let it control robots to perform pick-and-place tasks like shown in the demo video below.
 As the development is still on-going, the program make sufficient assumptions on the object's poses.